awsdocs/amazon-vpc-user-guide/doc_source/vpc-subnets-commands-example.md

    }
    ```

 1. The route table is currently not associated with any subnet\.
 You need to associate it with a subnet in your VPC so that traffic from that subnet is routed to the internet gateway\.
-First, use the `describe-subnets` command to get your subnet IDs\.
-You can use the `--filter` option to return the subnets for your new VPC only, and the `--query` option to return only the subnet IDs and their CIDR blocks\.
+Use the following [describe\-subnets](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-subnets.html) command to get the subnet IDs\.
+The `--filter` option restricts the subnets to your new VPC only, and the `--query` option returns only the subnet IDs and their CIDR blocks\.

    ```
    aws ec2 describe-subnets --filters "Name=vpc-id,Values=vpc-2f09a348" --query "Subnets[*].{ID:SubnetId,CIDR:CidrBlock}"